-- Risk appetite statement and framework: Establishes the liquidity risk appetite, ensuring alignment to the group's strategy, resource availability and business requirements. - Early warning indicators framework: Uses group specific and macroeconomic indicators to alert senior management to potential liquidity deficiencies.
-It also details the escalation procedures in the event of non adherence to RAS limits and EWI thresholds to maximise time available to execute appropriate mitigation actions. - Internal stress test methodology: Helps the group understand potential vulnerabilities to severe stress events across all liquidity risk drivers.
-This assists in determining business-as-usual risk management actions and constructing the liquidity contingency plan. - Contingent liquidity charge mechanism: Ensures appropriate reallocation of the cost of funding the liquid asset buffer according to the desks' liquidity consumption based on the internal stress test parameters. - Short-term and long-term cash flow management and forecasting: Active monitoring of the group's forecast liquidity position and ensures sufficient LAB headroom is maintained. - Liquidity contingency plan / recovery plan: Establishes a framework to respond to liquidity stress events; includes a suite of management actions and roles and responsibilities for their enactment. - Funding plan: Articulates the group's funding strategy across the planning horizon, while ensuring alignment with the overall budget process and risk appetite.
+- Risk appetite statement and framework: Establishes the funding and liquidity risk appetite, ensuring alignment to the group's strategy, resource availability and business requirements.
+The RAS prescribes the LAB surplus to be maintained to meet regulatory LCR and the group's internal stress testing liquidity requirements. - Internal stress test methodology: Helps management understand potential vulnerabilities to severe stress events across all liquidity risk drivers.
+This assists in determining business-as-usual risk management actions and constructing the liquidity contingency plan. - Liquid asset investment policy: Defines the asset classes that can be included in the LAB and the procedures for controlling and monitoring it. - Short-term and long-term cash flow management and forecasting: Provides daily monitoring of the group's funding and liquidity positions, supplemented by active monitoring of the group's forecast liquidity position to ensure that funding and liquidity is managed within the group's RAS limits. - Early warning indicators framework: Uses group specific and macroeconomic indicators to alert senior management to potential liquidity deficiencies.
+It also details the escalation procedures to be followed in the event of non-adherence to RAS limits and EWI thresholds to maximise the time available to execute appropriate mitigation actions. - Funds transfer pricing and contingent liquidity charge mechanism: Ensures appropriate reallocation of the cost of funding the LAB according to the desks' funding and contingent liquidity (liquid asset) consumption. - Liquidity contingency plan / recovery plan: Establishes a framework to respond to liquidity stress events; includes a suite of management actions and roles and responsibilities for their enactment. - Funding plan: Articulates the group's funding strategy across the four year planning horizon, while ensuring alignment with the overall budget process and RAS.